twigikit/regression-modelling/README.md

 ![](model1_classification_report.png)

 Model 1 has a balanced accuracy score of 95%.
-The model predicts healthy loan with 100% precision and 99% recall.
-The prediction on high-risk loan is moderately precise (85%) and reasonably high recall (91%).
+The model is able to predict healthy loan with 100% precision and 99% recall.
+The prediction on high-risk loan is moderately precise (85%) and with reasonably high recall (91%).

 **Model 2: Logistic regression model with resampled training data**

 ![](model2_classification_report.png)

 Model 2 has a balanced accuracy score of 99%.
-The model predicts healthy loan with 100% precision and 99% recall.
-The prediction on high-risk loan is moderately precise (84% score) and 99% recall.
+Similar to Model 1, Model 2 is able to predict healthy loan with 100% precision and 99% recall.
+Model 2's prediction on high-risk loan is moderately precise (84% score) and has a slightly higher recall (99%) as compared to Model 1.

 ## Recommendation

 In the context of lending services, it is critical to minimise the exposure to high-risk defaulting loan.
 A model that minimising false healthy loan is preferred.
 Model 2 - Logistic regression model with resampled data is recommended given
-* model 2 has higher accuracy score 99% compared to model 1 (95%),
+* Model 2 has higher accuracy score 99% compared to Model 1 (95%),
-* model 2 predicts healthy loan equally well as model 1 (i.e. similar precision and recall), and
+* Model 2 predicts healthy loan equally well as Model 1 (i.e. similar precision and recall), and
-* model 2 predicts high-risk defaulting loan with similar precision as model 1 but higher recall than model 1.
-This means model 2 is likely to minimise false healthy loan prediction better than model 1.
+* Model 2 predicts high-risk defaulting loan with similar precision as model 1 but higher recall than model 1.
+This means Model 2 is likely to minimise false healthy loan prediction better than Model 1.